Softmotions/autark/README.md

 ```

-- Rules and literals are separated by whitespace.
+- Rules and literals are separated by `whitespaces`.
 - Every rule has a body enclosed in curly braces `{}`.
 - Rules form lists, similar to syntactic structures in Scheme or Lisp.